Combating Antisemitism

 JCUA offers our members and partners opportunities for political education around antisemitism throughout the year.
 Our team of members and staff have collaborated to develop the curriculum for JCUA’s annual Intersections of Antisemitism & White Supremacy training, which includes modules about the history of antisemitism; the connections between antisemitism and white nationalism; internalized antisemitism; addressing antisemitism in our movements and spaces; and experiences of white supremacy by Jews of Color.
 Our training builds off and adapts the ideas of many thinkers and organizations, including our partners in the Jewish Social Justice Roundtable and Collaborative for Jewish Organizing.

-We are planning to expand our training offerings in 2023.
 If you’re a community member or partner organization interested in learning more about JCUA’s antisemitism work, please sign up for updates or contact Community Organizer Becca Lubow: (becca@jcua.org)

 Resources on Antisemitism